 Honolulu Biennial Foundation (HBF) supports the local arts infrastructure with a global outreach by presenting a new arts festival, the Honolulu Biennial.
 The launch of Honolulu Biennial marks Hawaii’s first entry into the international biennial circuit.
 Honolulu Biennial will focus on art from the Pacific, the Asian continent and the Americas.

-Katherine Anne Leilani Tuider, Co-Founder and Director
+Katherine Ann Leilani Tuider, Executive Director and Co-Founder

 BOARD OF DIRECTORS

-Kristen Chan, VP
+Kristen Chan, Vice Chair

 Heather Shimizu, Secretary

 Shaunagh Guinness Robbins

 Board of Directors President Emeritus